 Sarah has been storytelling all her professional life, has worked in TV, film and is now a full-time writer.
-She has published two short story collections, Half Life and Surface Tension.
-The former is a beautiful, thought-provoking collection of short stories about death, loss, ghosts and supernatural creatures.
-Surface Tension is a unique collection of six dark tales, which delves deep into the undercurrents of human psychology.
-Ghosts, heavenly creatures and magic-beings find fantastical ways to deliver messages of warning or redemption; quirky collections recounted with wit, imagination and menace.
+She has published three short story collections - Surface Tension, Half Life and Urban Creatures.
+All three are beautiful, thought-provoking short story collections about death, loss, ghosts and supernatural creatures.
+They delve deep into the undercurrents of human psychology, often with magical-beings delivering fantastical messages of warning or redemption; quirky collections recounted with wit, imagination and menace.
 Sarah’s writing echoes that of Shirley Jackson, Neal Gaimen, and Edgar Allen Poe.

 Her educational background is in literature and writing.
 She has an MA in 20th Century Literature and its Contexts, and diplomas in Creative Writing and Script Development.